smartdevicelink/sdl_server/documentation/docs/Policy Table/Module Config/index.md

 ## Policy Table Update Configurations
 Periodically changes will be made to a policy table, either by the server or core.
-This means core should periodically perform a policy table update, which synchronizes the two tables.
+This means core should check for and perform a [policy table updates](../../policy-table-update), which synchronizes the local and server policy tables.
 You can configure when core will check using the following configurations.

 | Property | Type | Description |
 | -------- | ---- | ----------- |